 See the left side-bar for a list of summit routes which begin at lower South Colony Lake.

-SOUTH COLONY ROAD UPDATE (MARCH 2010): SOUTH COLONY ROAD IS NOW PERMANENTLY CLOSED APPROXIMATELY 2.6 MILES PAST THE LOWER PARKING LOT (ONE-HALF MILE PAST THE RAINBOW TRAIL MARKER).
+SEVERAL OLDER GUIDEBOOKS WILL HAVE THE ROAD GOING MUCH HIGHER TO WITHIN 2 MILES OF THE LAKES; HOWEVER: SOUTH COLONY ROAD IS NOW PERMANENTLY CLOSED APPROXIMATELY 2.6 MILES PAST THE LOWER PARKING LOT (ONE-HALF MILE PAST THE RAINBOW TRAIL MARKER).
 AT THE CLOSURE POINT, THERE IS A NEW GATE AND PARKING FOR APPROXIMATELY 30 VEHICLES.

 From the end of the South Colony 4WD jeep road from hell, follow the road as it heads west, then contours north on Broken Hand Peak's east slopes.
 The road reduces to a wide and worn trail near South Colony Lake as it heads west.
 The well constructed trail climbs via switchbacks through the talus and boulders on Broken Hand's north slopes and winds its way into the couloir leading to Broken Hand Pass.
 The ascent to the pass is very direct and steep, and borders on Class 3 in difficulty.